Aryanbhorge/StudentmanagementSystem/README.md

 # StudentmanagementSystem
 Java Maven PostgreSQL JDBC

-The Employee Management System is a console-based application built using Core Java, JDBC, and PostgreSQL.
-It allows users to perform CRUD (Create, Read, Update, Delete) operations on employee records stored in a PostgreSQL database.
-The application is menu-driven, providing a simple and intuitive interface for managing employee data.
+The Student Management System is a console-based application built using Core Java, JDBC, and PostgreSQL.
+It allows users to perform CRUD (Create, Read, Update, Delete) operations on Student records stored in a PostgreSQL database.
+The application is menu-driven, providing a simple and intuitive interface for managing Student data.

 Features
-Add Employee: Add a new employee record to the database.
+Add Student: Add a new Student record to the database.
-View All Employees: Fetch and display all employee records.
-Update Employee: Update an existing employee's details (e.g., name, age, department, salary).
+Update Students: Update an existing Student's details (e.g., ID, Rollno, age, marks).
-Delete Employee: Delete an employee record by ID.
+Delete Student: Delete an Student record by ID.
 Menu-Driven Interface: Easy-to-use console-based menu for seamless navigation.
-Use Collectios For retrive all employee list.
+Use Collectios For retrive all Student list.
 Technologies Used
 Core Java: For implementing the application logic and OOPs concepts.
 JDBC (Java Database Connectivity): For connecting to and interacting with the PostgreSQL database.
-PostgreSQL: For storing and managing employee data.
+PostgreSQL: For storing and managing student data.
 Maven: For project dependency management and building the project.
 Dependencies
 The project uses the following dependencies: